 I had some success from the surgery but in later years started having more issues with pain.
-In mid 2005, I started getting epidurals to stop or relief of the pain.
+In mid-2005, I started getting epidurals to stop or relief of the pain.
 I asked my new surgeon if the removal of the surgical knot rods could be removed?
 His reply was that we do not do the surgery.
-After that I had to have a cage put in at the thoracic L3-L4 along with a plate and screws.
-THat relieved some of the pain.
-My step-daughter who is a charge nurse gave me a reference to a surgeon in LIbertyville, Il, Dr Jonathan Citow.
+After that, I had to have a cage put in at the thoracic L3-L4 along with a plate and screws.
+That relieved some of the pain.
+My step-daughter who is a charge nurse gave me a reference to a surgeon in Libertyville, Il, Dr. Jonathan Citow.
 I made an appointment and took all my images along with records.
 My pain was intensifying.
 Dr. Citow reviewed my records and images along with a physical, he then stated; ‘You need the hardware to be taken out to lessen the pain.
 Scheduled the surgery and he removed the knot rods at lumbar, screws & plate at thoracic.
 The cage had to remain because it was fused already.

 I took a few of my wife’s clubs (too short) but was able to hit balls.
 So I purchased a set of irons and continued my training.
 I purchased a Cobra driver that I felt comfortable to swing.
 Added a few Hybrids to help me along the course.
-Repeating my exorcise and swing techniques with a modified single plane swing using my big muscles the best I can.
+Repeating my exercise and swing techniques with a modified single plane swing using my big muscles the best I can.
 I now play a fair game and surprise my fellow golfers with my repeatability.
 Sure my distance is not as far as when using a rotary but I am now 39 years older at 69.

 I am having fun again swinging a club on the course.
 People still asked me why I do not follow through to the end top of my swing.
 This is limited by the fusion lower and thoracic.
 My swing allows me to comfortably swing.
 MY grip technique helps me.
 I do not overlap but I have found my grip.
-I just need to keep my body steady with a good stance during my swing using the upper big muscle without allowing the fusions to interfere.
-I know the length of my swing and restrict myself to those limits, if I do not then my swing is not complete but erratic.
+I just need to keep my body steady in a good stance during my swing using the upper big muscle without allowing the fusions to interfere.
+I know the length of my swing and restrict myself to those limits if I do not then my swing is not complete but erratic.
 And I do feel the pain from a poor swing.

 Sorry about the long story, left out some details that would have elongated the story.